APVMA’s $25.6m move to Armidale signed off

 There, are however opportunities to deliver structural changes and initiatives that would leverage technology to streamline APVMA and associated regulatory operations.

-“Co-locating the minor use and specialty crop program with the University of New England would leverage the network of university researchers and deliver more sustainable management practices while alleviating existing economic and regulatory market failures, similar to successful international programs such as the IR-4 in the United States.
+“Co-locating the minor use and specialty crop program with the University of New England would leverage the network of university researchers and deliver more sustainable management practices while alleviating existing economic and regulatory market failures, similar to successful international programs such as the IR-4 in the US.”

 The federal opposition has branded the idea as blatant pork-barrelling to New England voters and claims the move will cost millions of dollars in staff redundancies and re-employment costs, plus a tenancy breach of contract penalty when the APVMA’s leaves it current office site.